xcesco/ic_launcher_exporter/README.md

 -----
 In Photoshop, once you have opened your image, you can select script with menu `File -> Scripts -> Browse` .
 When dialog appears, you can select the root folder where script generate needed files.
 Moreover you can select project layout you are using.

 For eclipse project you have to select `<project folder>/res` as root folder.
-If not present, script will generates folders.
+If not present, script will generate needed sub-folders.
 The generate files are:

  - `drawable-ldpi/ic_launcher.png`
  - `drawable-mdpi/ic_launcher.png`